Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

-The wave properties calculation process implemented in the `G75.py` program to calculate the Quasi-static loads against a vertical wall. his program is based on the G75.FOR program developed by A. Vrijburcht (1993).
+The `G75.FOR` program calculates the Quasi-static loads against a vertical wall and was developed by Delft Hydraulics in 1994 [1].
+This code was converted from Fortran to Python in 2024, maintaining the same functionality as the original.
+The Python code's output has been validated to match the Fortran code's results, but the underlying theory has not been verified.
 The program reads input data from a specified file, performs various wave-related calculations, and writes the results to an output file.
-The calculation involves determining wave heights, mean water levels, pressures, and forces using linear wave theory and hydrostatic pressure formulations.
+The calculation involves determining wave heights, mean water levels, pressures, and forces using linear wave theory and calculations of hydrostatic pressures.

 Function Overview
 -----------------